How to Structure a Medical CV

 In this section, provide details about your current employer.
 Include your job title and the hospital you work at, detailing your specific role.
 What responsibilities do you hold?
 What do you do day-to-day?
 Here are some points you should always include:

-• Job title – include a note on the equivalent grade in the UK system if you’re an IMG
+• Job title – include a note on the equivalent grade in the UK system if you’re an international medical graduate.
+E.g. Medical Officer (Equivalent UK Registrar).

 • Duties and Responsibilities

-If you’re an IMG it’s particularly important to get this information right as the person reading it may have no idea of the kind of job or place of work you’re used to.
+If you’re an international medical graduate, it is important to exemplify how your current role is similar to the position you are applying for in the NHS and how it differs.
+Getting this information right is particularly important, as the person reading it may have little or no idea what kind of job or place of work you’re used to.

 Previous Employment

-Next, write about your previous employment.
-It should hold a structure similar to ‘current employment’ but discuss earlier positions.
+In the next section, you should discuss your previous employment.
+This should follow a similar structure to the ‘current employment’.
 Always display employment history in reverse chronological order, with your most recent employment at the top.
 So, for example, you’d likely end with your foundation training/internship.
-Again, remember to include dates, responsibilities, and the hospital name.

 Research and Publications